 The world is becoming a global village due to technological advancements and the use of sophisticated communication network, Kenya in particular aims to join the newly industrialized countries through Sessional Paper entitled Vision 2030.
-Therefore it is important to seek ways of improving the performance of sciences and computer studies as they form the backbone of technological development.
+Therefore it is important to seek ways of improving the performance of sciences and mathematics as they form the backbone of technological development.

 For instance the trends in living standards are directly related to levels of technology.
 Economic success heavily relies on industrial break-through as noted in some countries of the world among them South Korea, Japan, and China.
 These countries started by making solid scientific innovations.
-Since the best measure of understanding which is reliable is examinations, the study will help teachers and curriculum developers to identify the causes of poor performance in physics and computer studies in order to find solutions and ways of improving the performance.
-The study will reveal the relationship between the various topics in Physics and computer studies for quantitative requirements.
-The correlation found between computer studies and physics will help the teachers to take remedial steps to improve the understanding and performance of physics to be more relevant to real life situations with a possibility of looking into how various topics could be reorganized and taught co-currently in Physics and computer studies.
+Since the best measure of understanding which is reliable is examinations, the study will help teachers and curriculum developers to identify the causes of poor performance in sciences and mathematics in order to find solutions and ways of improving the performance.
+The study will reveal the relationship between the various topics in Physics and mathematics for quantitative requirements.
+The correlation found between mathematics and physics will help the teachers to take remedial steps to improve the understanding and performance of physics and mathematics in Secondary Schools.
+This will make the teaching and learning of Mathematics to be more relevant to real life situations with a possibility of looking into how various topics could be reorganized and taught co-currently in Physics and